-"Preventing journalists from covering unpleasant information that reassures a government that hates criticism, but leaves the public less secure" this assertion clarified the position of the media during the pandemic novel Coronavirus disease-2019 (Dudden, 2020).
-This Coronavirus disease is officially referred as "COVID-19", which is triggered by the SARS-CoV-2 respiratory coronavirus.
-Study claims that from the last two decades, mass medias have become vaital part of social, political, economic and environmental situation..
-Study also agrues that the role of mass medias in any crisis and disaster cannot be denied because it facilitates access to information for government, policy makers, and citizens for managing the situations (Ghassabi and Zare Farashbandi, 2015).
-As the COVID-19 is a new type of virus and yet the virus changing its form, structure, and characteristics through continuous mutation, and rapidly spreading from person to person by close contact.
-A study conducted by Indian scientists from 3,636 patients across 55 countries has stated that the coronavirus has mutated at least 11 times so far (Biswas and Majumder, 2020).
-So, in the pandemic situation, people around the world are now relying more and more on credible news media (straitstimes, April 2020). .
-People wanted to know the credible and reliable news about how their life has changed during the lockdown, millions of people have lost their jobs, that millions have become infected and that hundreds of thousands have died (Muno, 2020).
-A recent study by the University of Oxford polled people in Argentina, Germany, South Korea, Spain, the United Kingdom, and the United States and found that people gave greater credibility to news media than social media.
-The study also claimed that 60% of respondents said that the news media have helped them to understand the pandemic crisis and also 65% of the respondents supported that news medias have explained them what to do in response to the pandemic (Nielsen et al., 2020).
+“Preventing journalists from covering unpleasant information reassures a government that hates criticism, but leaves the public less secure”.
+This assertion clarified the media’s position during the novel coronavirus disease (COVID-19) pandemic (Dudden, 2020).
+The SARS-CoV-2 respiratory coronavirus was an earlier instance of coronavirus, with the latest coronavirus officially referred to as COVID-19.
+Studies have claimed that, during the last two decades, the mass media have become a vital part of social, political, economic, and environmental situations.
+Studies have also argued that the role of the mass media in any crisis or disaster cannot be denied, as the media facilitate access to information for government, policy makers, and citizens to assist with managing the situation (Ghassabi and Zare-Farashbandi, 2015).
+COVID-19 is a new type of virus, with the virus changing its form, structure, and characteristics through continuous mutation, and rapidly spreading from person to person by close contact.
+A study conducted by Indian scientists among 3,636 patients across 55 countries has stated that COVID-19 to date has mutated at least 11 times (Biswas and Majumder, 2020).
+In this pandemic, people worldwide are now relying more and more on credible news media (Straits Times, April 2020).
+People want reliable news about how their lives are changing during lockdown, about the millions of people who have lost their jobs, about the millions who have become infected, and about the hundreds of thousands who have died (Muno, 2020).
+A recent study by the University of Oxford polled people in Argentina, Germany, South Korea, Spain, the United Kingdom (UK), and the United States (US) and found that people gave the news media greater credibility than social media.
+The study also claimed that 60% of respondents said that the news media have helped them to understand the pandemic crisis, while 65% supported the view that the news media had explained to them what to do in response to the pandemic (Nielsen et al., 2020).

-The issue of the Time Magazine, in January 2020 (an American weekly news publication and news website that has been published since 1923 and is headquartered in New York City.
-Availabe at: https:/time.com/) recorded 41,000 English-language articles with the word "coronavirus," of which 19,000 made the headline.
-On the other hand, Recode (a technology news website that focused on the business of Silicon Valley since 2014, available at: ) reported on March 17 that out of 3,000 high-traffic news sites, around 1% of published articles are related to the coronavirus.
-Furthermore, news website visitors are reading the news more because of coronavirus and found that the total number of article views itself was some 30% higher in mid-March 2020 compared to in mid-March 2019 (Molla, 2020).
+Time magazine, a US weekly news publication published since 1923 and now a news website, is headquartered in the city of New York (Time magazine, January 2020).
+Its January 2020 issue recorded 41,000 English-language articles with the word “coronavirus,” of which 19,000 used the word in the headline.
+On the other hand, Recode (a technology news website that has focused on the business of Silicon Valley since 2014) (Recode, n.d.) reported on March 17, 2020 that around 1% of published articles on 3,000 high-traffic news sites were related to the coronavirus.
+Furthermore, news website visitors were found to be reading the news more due to COVID-19, with the total number of article views approximately 30% higher in mid-March 2020 than in mid-March 2019 (Molla, 2020).